0LNetworkCommunity/documentation/docs/validators/hot-upgrades.md

 - To do this we require the `libra` cli tool.
 The command `libra move framework` is used for building the artifacts, and `libra txs` for proposing, voting, and ultimately deploying the artifacts.

+- Metadata with the upgrade artifacts and proposal documentation can be found at: https://github.com/0LNetworkCommunity/upgrades

 ## Historical Upgrade Information and Proposing Upgrades
 Historical upgrade information since release 7.0.0 is canonically stored in the [upgrade repository](https://github.com/0LNetworkCommunity/upgrades).
 To submit an upgrade proposal, you should draft a PR with the relevant information detailing the upgrade using the provided [template](https://github.com/0LNetworkCommunity/upgrades/tree/main/proposals/template) and include the upgrade script packages.

 ## TL;DR

 - **Fetch the latest release**:
 ```
 cd libra-framework